Why I'm a genealogist; those I knew and those they knew deserve to be remembered.

 John C. Tyrrell and Mary McNally were my 3rd great grandparents on my mother’s side. ~JD

-Biography: Ira Reese DAY, Junor
+Biography: Ira Reese DAY, Junior

 up.
 Ike was three and he immediately started barking and said I want to be a dog.
 At that time we lived in a house off a cemetery.
 I'm mother took Ike and the youngest brother for a walk in the cemetery in the dead end we lived on.
 Flags were on veterans graves.
 Ike was walking behind her plucking out the flags to wave.
 Mom had to ran around finding the graves and putting the flags back.